 When filing for Chapter 7 bankruptcy, your case should move forward predictably.
 Here's a summary of what's involved in a typical Chapter 7 bankruptcy.

 The majority of Chapter 7 bankruptcies are no-asset cases.
-Find out what that means.
+Find out what a no-asset case is, whether you can file for Chapter 7 without assets, and what happens in Chapter 7 no-asset cases.

 When you file for Chapter 7 bankruptcy, you begin the process of obtaining a fresh financial start.
 That means you do not have to pay debts that are dischargeable in your bankruptcy, and should stop paying those debts once you have filed.